frizatch/2DGeology_in_QGIS/README.md

 ### Representing structures on a map

 The black lines and symbols you see scattered on geologic maps are a short-hand for describing the structures mentioned above.
 See this [guide](https://commons.wvc.edu/rdawes/G101OCL/Basics/BscsTables/geomapsymb.html#sdtable) for examples.
+The full symbology reference for the USGS can be found published in this [standard](https://ngmdb.usgs.gov/fgdc_gds/geolsymstd.php).

 There is also an amazing source of .svg files of the point symbols used in geologic maps created by Dr. Richard Langford, a geologic consultant living in Tasmania.
 Some of these symbols are included in the data folder for this tutorial.